Nikola Rušinović: World War II

-According to Rušinović, in February 1942, Cardinal Luigi Maglione granted him a private audience in which he told him that both he and Pope Pius XII wished to formally recognize the NDH but could not do so under wartime conditions.
+According to Rušinović, in February 1942, Cardinal Luigi Maglione granted him a private audience in which he told him that both he and Pope Pius XII wished to formally recognize the NDH but could not do so during wartime.
 Around this time, several high-ranking Vatican officials expressed concern about the violence taking place in the NDH.
 In early March, Monsignor Montini demanded to know, "What's happening in Croatia?
 Why such clamor ... all over the world?
 Can all these crimes really have taken place?
 And is it true that prisoners are being mistreated?"
 Rušinović characterized the reports as enemy propaganda and reminded Montini that a delegation of clergymen—including Stjepan Lacković and Giuseppe Masucci, secretaries to the Archbishop of Zagreb Aloysius Stepinac and abbot Giuseppe Marcone, respectively—had visited the largest Ustaše concentration camps the previous month.
 He suggested that Montini ask this delegation for an assessment of the prisoners' treatment.
 (Note: The scholars Pino Adriano and Giorgio Cingolani note that the administrators at the Jasenovac concentration camp had been informed of Lacković and Masucci's visit beforehand, and "had arranged for everything to seem within the law, so that the visitors would be left with a positive impression.")
 Rušinović also met with Monsignor Tardini, who assured him that the Croatian state was young and that it was not "surprising" that it had made "mistakes" which the NDH's enemies would be eager to exploit.